The best programming languages for the backend

 Javascript with Node.js

 Javascript, originally created in 1995 for front-end development, has evolved into a good back-end language with the introduction of Node.js in 2009.
-Node.js enables server-side execution of Javascript, allowing developers to use Javascript for server-side and client-side scripts.
-The widely used Express.js framework, introduced in 2010, extends Node.js with helpful tools to simplify the creation of web applications.
+Node.js enables the server-side execution of Javascript, allowing developers to use Javascript for server-side and client-side scripts.
+The widely used Express.js framework, which was introduced in 2010, extends Node.js with helpful tools to simplify the creation of web applications.

-The advantages of JavaScript with Node.js as the backend language: |
+The advantages of Javascript with Node.js as the backend language: |

 ---|